rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 ---------

-TorchLike nodes are 2D nodes which allow you to have different textures depending on whether they are placed against a wall, on the floor or on the ceiling.
+TorchLike nodes are 2D nodes which allow you to have different textures depending on whether they are placed against a wall, on the floor, or on the ceiling.

-TorchLike nodes are not restricted to torches, you could use the for switches or other items which need to have different textures depending on where they are placed.
+TorchLike nodes are not restricted to torches, you could use them for switches or other items which need to have different textures depending on where they are placed.

 {% highlight lua %}